-Ten years ago, ESA's Huygens probe entered the history books by descending to the surface of Titan, Saturn’s largest moon.
-Humanity's first successful attempt to land a probe on another world in the outer Solar System took place at 13:34 CET (12:34 GMT) on 14 January 2005.
+On 14 January 2005, at 13:34 CET (12:34 UTC), ESA's Huygens probe entered the history books by descending to the surface of Titan, Saturn's largest moon.
+This was humanity's first successful attempt to land a probe on another world in the outer Solar System.

 Huygens: the top 10 discoveries at Titan